eerimoq/moblin/README.rst

 Ideas/plan
 ==========

+- Button to turn maximum screen FPS on and off.

+- No settings page alert.
+Write on setting page instead.

 - A list of usernames whos messages will not get displayed on screen.

 - Audio filters.
 For example volume limiter.